olga-sorokoletova/Medical-Robotics/README.md

-# Adult/Child Musculoskeletal Model and Motion Analysis Comparison
+<h1 align="center">Adult/Child Musculoskeletal Model and Motion Analysis Comparison</h1>

 This is the repository of the project proposed for the course of *Medical Robotics*.